Del Worsham: 2005: Eighth Straight Top-Ten Finish

-Following his tremendous 2004 season, Del again qualified for the championship rounds at all 23 Funny Car events in 2005.
+Following his tremendous 2004 season, Worsham again qualified for the championship rounds at all 23 Funny Car events in 2005.
 He reached the semifinals five times and advanced twice.
 He won both of his Final Round appearances, which were at the K&N Filters SuperNationals (Englishtown, NJ) and the Mac Tools U.S. Nationals (Indianapolis, IN).
-Del finished eighth in the 2005 NHRA POWERade Championship Point Standings, marking the first time in five years he would finish outside of the Top Four.
-This was the eighth consecutive year, however, that he finished within the Top Ten.
+Worsham finished eighth in the 2005 NHRA POWERade Championship Point Standings, marking the first time in five years he would finish outside of the Top Four.
+This was the eighth consecutive year, however, that he finished within the top-ten.

 2006-2007

 Within the first eight races of 2006, Worsham advanced to the Quarterfinals seven times.
 He only advanced to the semifinals twice, however, and failed to advance to the final round both times.
 He did not qualify for the championship rounds at Topeka, Kansas, breaking his qualifying streak at 98, which began in 2002.
 His 11th-place finish in the 2006 NHRA POWERade Championship Point Standings marked the first time in nine years that Worsham finished outside of the Top Ten drivers in Funny Car.
-Del's 12-20 record in elimination rounds in 2006 was also the first time he suffered more losses than wins since the 2000 season.
+Worsham's 12-20 record in elimination rounds in 2006 was also the first time he suffered more losses than wins since the 2000 season.

 Although Worsham failed to qualify for the first two Funny Car events in 2007, he would qualify for the next 21, giving him the longest active streak among Funny Car drivers to end the season.
 He advanced to the semifinals five times and qualified for the final round twice.
 He lost both times, however (St. Louis, MO, and Sonoma, CA).
 He returned to the Top Ten in the 2007 Funny Car Point Standings, finishing ninth.

 2008: The Final Year of Family Ownership

-Del qualified for 17 of the 24 Funny Car events in 2008, advancing to the semifinals twice.
+Worsham qualified for 17 of the 24 Funny Car events in 2008, advancing to the semifinals twice.
 In the only Final Round appearance he made that year, Worsham beat Ashley Force Hood at the O'Reilly Spring Nationals in Houston, Texas.
 He ultimately finished 13th in the 2008 NHRA Full Throttle Championship Point Standings, his worst finish since 1995.
 In September 2008, Worsham was named the new driver of the Al-Anabi Racing Funny Car, effective after the 2008 NHRA Funny Car season.